BND Hamburger Icon

 Open row

-Peter Drucker is an influential Austrian-American author, mentor and consultant who is considered the father of modern business management.
-His innovative thinking has revolutionized today’s theory of business and transformed it into an actionable and ethical discipline used by progressive business leaders worldwide.
-At the core of his approach to management lies the idea that, to succeed, businesses need to put the development and well-being of their people (rather than just the bottom line) first.
+Peter Drucker was an influential Austrian-American author, mentor and consultant many consider the father of modern business management.
+His innovative thinking revolutionized business theory and transformed it into an actionable and ethical discipline used by progressive business leaders worldwide.
+Central to his approach is the idea that businesses must prioritize the development and well-being of their people, not just the bottom line, to succeed.

 What is the Drucker theory of management?

-Using his extensive experience as a consultant at the companies like IBM, General Motors, and Procter & Gamble, Drucker wrote 1954’s The Practice of Management, where he presented a holistic approach to operating an organization and introduced a discipline of business management – the first in business history.
-He believed that a successful manager needs to understand subjects like psychology, science, and religion, and be guided by ethical and moral principles.
+Using his extensive experience as a consultant for companies like IBM, General Motors and Procter & Gamble, Drucker wrote 1954’s The Practice of Management.
+In it, he presented a holistic approach to organizational operations and introduced a business management discipline — the first in business history.
+He believed successful managers must understand subjects like psychology, science and religion and be guided by ethical and moral principles.

-Drucker encouraged creative rather than bureaucratic management and insisted that managers should, above all else, be leaders.
-Rather than setting strict hours and discouraging innovation, he opted for a more flexible, collaborative approach.
+Drucker encouraged creative rather than bureaucratic management and insisted managers should, above all else, be true leaders.
+Instead of setting strict hours and discouraging innovation, Drucker favored a more flexible, collaborative approach.

-At the core of Drucker’s management theory lie the concepts of decentralization, knowledge work (in fact, he coined the term “knowledge worker”), management by objectives (MBO), and the SMART goal method.
+At the core of Drucker’s management theory are the concepts of decentralization, knowledge work (he coined the term “knowledge worker”), management by objectives (MBO), and the SMART goal method:

-• Decentralization means that managers should empower employees by delegating tasks.
+• Decentralization: Decentralization means managers should empower employees by delegating tasks.

-• MBO involves superiors and their subordinates working together to set common goals, identify employees’ areas of expertise and define measurable expected results.
+• MBO: MBO involves superiors and subordinates working together to set common goals, identify employees’ areas of expertise and define measurable expected results.

-• The SMART method means that those goals need to be specific, measurable, achievable, relevant, time-specific and recorded.
+• SMART goals: The SMART method calls for goals to be specific, measurable, achievable, relevant, time-specific and recorded.

 Drucker’s theory of management and the origins of CSR

-Corporate social responsibility is a type of business self-regulation to be socially accountable and contribute to the well-being of communities and society as a whole.
-Small businesses can implement CSR in a variety of ways, including being environmentally conscious; establishing a comprehensive diversity, equity and inclusion policy in the workplace; treating employees with respect; introducing volunteering and charitable initiatives; and ensuring ethical business decisions.
+Corporate social responsibility (CSR) is a type of business self-regulation that prioritizes being socially accountable and contributing to the well-being of communities and society.
+Small businesses can implement CSR in various ways, including the following:

-While embracing CSR has become the modern standard for ethical and progressive companies, the concept’s origin goes way back.
-Howard Bowen, an American economist, might be credited with connecting the responsibility of corporations to society in his 1953 book Social Responsibilities of the Businessman, but it was Drucker who introduced CSR as an integral part of business strategy and management.
+While embracing CSR has become the modern standard for ethical and progressive companies, the concept’s origins go way back.
+Howard Bowen, an American economist, might be credited with connecting the responsibility of corporations to society in his 1953 book Social Responsibilities of the Businessman.
+Still, it was Drucker who introduced CSR as an integral part of business strategy and management.

-In his books, Drucker outlined several aspects of CSR that need to be acknowledged and integrated by people-centered companies to be successful.
+In his books, Drucker outlined several aspects of CSR that people-centered companies must acknowledge and integrate to be successful:

-While it might be tempting to take on all the “important” tasks as a manager, knowing how to delegate responsibility can empower your team and awaken their own sense of responsibility.
-To achieve the best results, your employees need to feel valued and know that their opinions matter.
+While it might be tempting for a manager to take on all the “important” tasks, knowing how to delegate responsibilities effectively can empower your team and awaken their own sense of responsibility.
+To achieve the best results, your employees must feel valued and know their opinions matter.

 When workers are treated as equals, they’re more confident and motivated in their work, which benefits the company as much as it benefits them.
-Talk to each employee as though their role is as necessary as yours (because it is), and remind them that they have a say in the organization.
+Speak to each employee as though their role

 TipTip

-Rather than pitting employees against each other or fostering an environment where employees keep to themselves, urge them to work together by sharing ideas, tips and guidance.
+Instead of pitting employees against each other or fostering an environment where employees keep to themselves, encourage workplace collaboration by urging team members to work together and share ideas, tips and guidance.

-This doesn’t mean your employees shouldn’t work individually, but they shouldn’t feel like they can’t ask for help or inspiration from others.
+A collaborative environment doesn’t eliminate independent work.
+Instead, it creates a culture where team members feel comfortable asking for help or inspiration from others.
 Your staff should feel like a team, and you should serve as their coach.
-You can use these tools for small business collaboration to get started.

-2. You monitor the progress of your set goals.
+• You monitor the progress of the achievable goals you set.

-Make sure that your set goals follow the SMART structure, and discuss them with your team to ensure everyone is on the same page and understands their part in the organization’s overall objectives.
-Better yet, involve your employees in setting the goals.
+Your goals should follow the SMART structure.
+Set and discuss them with your team to ensure everyone is on the same page and understands their part in the organization’s overall objectives.

-If your team sees that you’re human, that effort does not always lead to success, they’ll feel more comfortable risking failure.
+If your team sees that you’re human — and that effort doesn’t always lead to success — they’ll feel more comfortable risking failure.
 Be transparent with them, support their ideas and never punish creativity.

 Using Drucker’s theory of management for success

-Drucker’s ethical approach to management has been used by businesses worldwide for the last 80 years, and for a good reason.
-By applying his principles of decentralization, objective-driven management, just treatment of employees, and socially powered corporate mission, you can improve your team’s performance, foster loyalty, empower innovation, and ultimately ensure your company’s success.
+Businesses worldwide have implemented Drucker’s ethical approach to management for over 80 years — and for good reason.
+By applying his principles of decentralization, objective-driven management, just treatment of employees, and socially powered corporate missions, you can improve your team’s performance, foster loyalty, and empower innovation.
+Ultimately, you can ensure your company’s success.

-While the change might not happen overnight, you can start by bringing your team together to identify key business objectives (you can use our guide to setting achievable business goals to get started), holding a workshop with your leadership team to expand on the principles of delegation and decentralization, and determining the best course of CSR action for your company.
-Fully embracing Drucker’s theory of management will take time, resources, and a change in everyone’s mindset, but the eventual rewards are well worth it.
+While the change might not happen overnight, you can start by bringing your team together to identify critical business objectives, holding a workshop with your leadership team to expand on the principles of delegation and decentralization, and determining the best course of CSR action for your company.
+Fully embracing Drucker’s theory of management will take time, resources and a change in everyone’s mindset, but the eventual rewards are well worth it.

 author image